Atelier-System-Redesign/Ratings-And-ReviewsSDC/README.md

 <div align="center">

 <p>
   Project Atelier is a desktop and mobile friendly app utilizing Node.js, React and Express that is a modern e-commerce portal that is not just functional, but also intuitive and user-friendly.
-The backend created here utilizes PostgreSQL and Node-Cache to create a seamless flow of data to the client, even when under load from over a thousand users a second.
+The backend created here utilizes PostgreSQL and Node-Cache to create a seamless flow of data to the client, even when under load from over two thousand users a second.

 ### Built With